- Access CoB Applications (via VMware View)

 When finished open Anyconnect from the system tray on the bottom right of your computer screen and choose disconnect.

-Access Your physical work computer (via RDP) (back to top)
+Access Your physical work computer (via RDP) (top)

 Note: If you are off campus, then you must connect to the VPN by following the instructions above before you can connect to your computer through RDP.